yukiegosapporo/carbontribe_page/content/book/how_to_receive_credit.md

 +++
 author = "Carbontribe"
 layout = "book_single"
-title = "How to receive credit" date = "2025-02-21"
+title = "How to receive our credits?" weight = 7
-weight = 4
 +++

+# How to receive our credits?

-You can choose from two formats:
+You can choose from two formats, each offering transparency and verifiable impact:

-✅ NFT – A tradeable digital asset that can be sold on marketplaces, enabling others to offset their emissions.
+✅ __NFT Credit__ – A tradeable digital asset that can be sold on marketplaces, allowing others to offset their emissions.
+This option provides flexibility and market liquidity.
-✅ PDF Certificate – A non-tradable document containing a retired NFT hash, ensuring your carbon offset is permanently verified.
+✅ __PDF Certificate__ – A non-tradable document that includes the hash of a retired NFT, ensuring your carbon offset is permanently recorded and cannot be resold.

-Both options provide transparency and verifiable impact in the carbon market. 🌍🚀
+Both formats guarantee authenticity, security, and full traceability in the carbon market. 🌍🔗